 The University of Oslo offers many opportunities for those seeking an education and career in Data Science.
 We offer a wide selection of topics in Data Science and related disciplines.

-From autumn 2017, there is a specialisation in Data Science in the Mathematics with informatics bachelor program.
-As of autumn 2018, we offer a master program in Data Science.
+In the bachelor program Mathematics with informatics there is a specialisation in Data Sciencem.
+We also offer a master program in Data Science.

 The DataScience@UiO Advisory Service is a service available to students and staff engaged in research at the University of Oslo.
 We provide free, face-to-face advice sessions to help you tackle your data science problems.